FlappyBirdCodes/Clacker/README.md

 # Clacker
-This is a dice rolling simulation written for my computer science class which is done in Java.
+This is a dice rolling simulation written for my computer science class which is done in java.
 The program utilizes fundamental programming concepts such as variables, if statements, loops, input, ArrayLists and functions.

 # How to play the game
 -The initial board will be an ArrayList of integers between 1 and 12. <br>